le717/Blocks/Documentation/Format-Details.md

 * The levels are nothing more than plain text written with [`ANSI (Windows-1252)`](http://en.wikipedia.org/wiki/Windows-1252) encoding, and can be changed to use [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding.
 Any other encodings will crash the game.
 * They are located in `cdc\Z14WPO`, `cdc\Z14WPO\LEVELS`, `cdc\Z14WWH` and `cdc\Z14WWH\LEVELS`.
 They do not exist in any  other folders.
 * They are named according to the level number in-game: `LEVEL1.TXT`, located in `Z14WWH\LEVELS`, is the first level in Jack O' Trade's store.
-* It is possible to add barrier (or possibly any) block to the left edges, but they have to be offset to the other direction (more on that in
+* It is possible to add barrier (or possibly any) block to the left edges, but they have to be offset to the right, rather than the left (more on that in
 [Layout Details](#layout-details).
 Furthermore, if a barrier block is on the left corner, and you add a block directly to its right, the game will crash.
 * It is possible to place any type of block where Pepper spawns at the beginning of the level.
 He always starts on the seventh square on the bottom row - directly in the middle of the row.
 If you put a barrier block there, he'll just spawn on it.